shyam671/Mask2Anomaly-Unmasking-Anomalies-in-Road-Scene-Segmentation/README.md

 ### Training and Inference

-* We provide all the commands for training, ood-fine tune, and anomaly inference in ``run.sh``.
+* We provide all the commands for training, ood-fine-tune, and anomaly inference in ``run.sh`` and corresponding config files at ``/configs/cityscapes
+/semantic-segmentation/``.
+* To perform anomaly segmentation using pre-trained models, download the model from this [link](https://drive.google.com/file/d/1mlLYq8ADU7hDyKQdzCtXAkMb7tKIPO-H/view?usp=share_link) and then change the model weight path in ``/configs/cityscapes/semantic-segmentation/anomaly_inference.yaml``.